Henri Bergson: Relationship with James and pragmatism

-Lectures on change
+Lectures on change, popularity and influence

 In May 1911, Bergson gave two lectures, The Perception of Change (La perception du changement), at the University of Oxford.
 The Clarendon Press published these in French in the same year.
 His talks were concise and lucid, leading students and the general reader to his other, longer writings.
 Oxford later conferred on him the degree of Doctor of Science.

 Two days later he delivered the Huxley Lecture at the University of Birmingham, taking for his subject Life and Consciousness.
 This subsequently appeared in The Hibbert Journal (October 1911), and, revised, is the first essay in the collected volume Mind-Energy (L'Énergie spirituelle).
 In October he again travelled to England, where he had an enthusiastic reception, and delivered at University College London four lectures on La Nature de l'Âme (The Nature of the Soul).

 In 1913, Bergson visited the United States of America at the invitation of Columbia University and lectured in several American cities, where very large audiences welcomed him.
 In February, at Columbia, he lectured both in French and English, taking as his subjects Spirituality and Freedom and The Method of Philosophy.
 Being again in England in May of that year, he accepted the presidency of the British Society for Psychical Research, and delivered to it an address, Phantoms of Life and Psychic Research (Fantômes des vivants et recherche psychique).

 Meanwhile, his popularity increased, and translations of his work began to appear in a number of languages: English, German, Italian, Danish, Swedish, Hungarian, Polish, and Russian.
 In 1914 Bergson's countrymen honoured him by his election as a member of the Académie française.
 He was also made President of the Académie des sciences morales et politiques and became Officier de la Légion d'honneur and Officier de l'Instruction publique.